Apteco/AptecoPSFramework/AptecoPSFramework/AptecoPSFramework/plugins/SalesforceSC/ReadMe.md

 $tokenFile = ".\sf.token"
 $tokenSettings = ".\sf_token_settings.json"

+# Set the settings
+Set-Settings -PSCustom $settings

 # Create a token for cleverreach and save the path to it
 # The client secret will be asked for when executing the cmdlet
 # NOTE: Please exchange [CLIENTID] with your client ID and redirect url here
 Request-Token -ClientId "[CLIENTID]" -RedirectUrl "http://localhost:54321/" -SettingsFile $tokenSettings -TokenFile $tokenFile -UseStateToPreventCSRFAttacks

-# Secret
-$secret = "GQF26T1CR9FSWSJ4CH52ESCDDCJ4X132H91PP3WTFVGCGFQ22SGUQA0P6DH6U"

-$settings.token.tokenFilePath = ( get-item -Path $tokenFile ).fullname
-$settings.token.tokenSettingsFile = ( get-item -Path $tokenSettings ).fullname

-# Set the settings
-Set-Settings -PSCustom $settings
+# You are getting asked for a secret, just paste it interactively
+# The secret should look like: GQF26T1CR9FSWSJ4CH52ESCDDCJ4X132H91PP3WTFVGCGFQ22SGUQA0P6DH6U

 # Save the settings into a file
 $settingsFile = ".\settings.json"